 Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

-McCabe was fired just days before he was slated to retire from the bureau, meaning he may not be able to collect his full pension benefits upon his departure.
+The firing was followed by reports that McCabe kept personal memos detailing interactions with President Trump.
+The memos have been provided to the office of the special counsel conducting the Russia investigation and are similar to the notes compiled by former FBI Director James Comey, according to the reports.

+“Spent very little time with Andrew McCabe, but he never took notes when he was with me,” Trump tweeted March 18.
+“I don’t believe he made memos except to help his own agenda, probably at a later date.
+Same with lying James Comey.
+Can we call them Fake Memos?”

 FBI disciplinary officials reportedly recommended McCabe's firing.
-His departure comes ahead of a yet-to-be-released inspector general investigation that's allegedly critical of his handling of the Hillary Clinton e-mail probe, the Associated Press reported.
+His departure came ahead of a yet-to-be-released inspector general investigation that's allegedly critical of his handling of the Hillary Clinton email probe, The Associated Press reported.

-The news comes after McCabe was removed from his second-in-command post at the bureau and announced he was going on “terminal leave" in January.
+McCabe already had been removed from his second-in-command post at the bureau and announced he was going on “terminal leave" in January.

 Republicans have long voiced conflict-of-interest complaints over McCabe's ties to the Democratic Party, including his wife's having received donations for a failed 2015 Senate run from a group tied to former Virginia Gov. Terry McAuliffe.